chase-smith/spark/README.md

 Spark assumes that the user is going to write content and files that will eventually lead to pages being generated that are valid HTML.
 This isn't really an issue, but I'm putting it out there.
 I think it'd be too time-consuming to have Spark validate that every single string is correct, and that your pages have proper HTML and all that.
 I may eventually put something together that'll do that kind of validation, but it'll never be something that's done every time a site is generated.

 Spark only cleans up (deletes) old tag files, I don't yet have it deleting series/posts that no longer exist.

+The RSS feed is generated only for the bright site; I either need to generate the file for both themes, or make it be a configuration setting as to which site the URLs in the feed should be pointed at.

 Various other bugs and things exist.
 I am going to be refactoring various pieces, to make it simpler.